bechedley/readme-generator/README.md

   ## Usage

-  Initiate via node.js
+  NA

   ## License

-  Licensed under the standard Apache 2.0 license.
+  Licensed under the standard MIT license.
 Please refer to the license in the repo for more information.

   View license: [LICENSE](./LICENSE)